Yutaka-Sawada/MultiPar/source/par2j/ReadMe2_English.txt

  Verifying file use same memory as the file or double of block size.
  Recovering block use more memory as the number of block is many.

- This requires a PC of Windows Vista or later (Windows 7, 8, 10, 11).
+ This requires a PC of Windows 7 or later (Windows 8, 10, 11).
  This is developed with Visual Studio 2022 on Windows 10.